AlayaNetwork/alaya-devdocs/website/docs/JS-SDK.md

 #### web3.utils

-This package provides utility functions for PlatON dapps and other web3.js packages
+This package provides utility functions for Alaya dapps and other web3.js packages

 Method: